 Or creating the registry value RDGClientTransport on the client (Use RDG-RPC instead of RDG-HTTP)

-So we also tested logging in from one of those devices.
-As we are almost using the exact same security baselines as our customers, we could rule out the Security Baseline.
+So, we also tested logging in from one of those devices.
+As we are using almost the same security baselines as our customers, we could rule out the Security Baseline.
 Again, you can guess what happened!
 It worked wonderfully!

 Okay?
 So we needed to troubleshoot our own devices, this time … isn’t that a nice Christmas present?

-So the first thing we checked was the mstsc.exe version itself because I can still remember some issues with a KB update a long time ago that really messed up the Remote desktop client.
+The first thing we checked was the mstsc.exe version itself because I can still remember some issues with a KB update from a long time ago that really messed up the Remote desktop client.

 Mmm.. this version was recently updated?
 I guess that could be the problem here.
 But still, the question remains why?